 TEFL in New York / TESOL in New York

-Our training center is located in Midtown Manhattan—just steps away from Times Square–in the vibrant heart of the City.
+TEFL New York course takes place in Midtown Manhattan—just steps away from Times Square–in the vibrant heart of the City.
 From the center, you can easily access other parts of New York by bus or subway in less than 15 or 20 minutes.

 Our training location offers all conveniences students expect.
 They have access to phone, fax, computers, Internet, a projector, a printer, a copy machine, a coffee machine, and a TV and DVD player.
 Our training groups are small, about 10 individuals.
 You are sure to get the attention you expect in such a program.
 With an experienced, highly qualified professional at their side, our trainees will quickly progress from initial theory classes to practical teaching.
 The amount of classes they teach will allow them to become comfortable with entering a classroom in a short time.
-Daily individual and group evaluations will give each trainee the necessary feedback to improve his/her performance.
+Daily individual and group evaluations will give each TEFL trainee the necessary feedback to improve his/her performance.

-Classes for our TEFL trainees consist of immigrants to the U.S. They are working adults.
+EFL classes for our TEFL trainees consist of immigrants to the U.S. They are working adults.
 Those individuals come to the institute daily to be taught.
 Many of them arrived from Central or South America and Europe and speak little or no English.
 There are also advanced English classes available for teaching practice.
-Our ESL students usually get attached to our trainees and don’t like to see them leave after the four-week training is completed.
+Our ESL students usually get attached to our trainees and don’t like to see them leave after the four-week TEFL training is completed.